Canadian Bombshell Danielle Knudson Shows Off Insane Cleavage In Tiny Black Bralette

 “A killer body and an epic smile!
 Doesn’t get any better than that,” another fan raved with a series of emoji.

-Recently, The Inquisitr shared that the Canadian-born beauty showed off her toned and tanned body in a skimpy bikini.
-In the gorgeous shot, Knudson laid on the ground and looked into the camera while showing off her amazing figure.
+Recently, The Inquisitr shared that the Canada-born beauty showed off her toned and tanned body in a skimpy bikini.
+In the gorgeous shot, Knudson was on the ground and looking into the camera while showing off her amazing figure.
 The stunner’s backside was on full display in the snapshot while she was clad in a tiny black bikini that fit her like a glove.

 The bombshell looked right into the camera for the photo op, wearing her long, blonde locks down and straight, along with a face full of makeup.
 That particular photo racked up over 5,000 likes and nearly 100 comments.